thugg59/music-legacy/README.md

 - `data/` → CSV and JSONL exports of my listening history
 - `scripts/` → automation scripts for fetching and updating data
 - `docs/` → documentation, visualizations, and yearly summaries (planned)

 ---

-## 🛠️ How this works
+## 🛠️ How It Works
-- Data is exported from Last.fm (master log).
+- Data is exported from Last.fm, which serves as the master listening log.
-Listening history from Stats.fm may be included via API or other methods, but direct exports aren’t officially supported.
+- Listening history from Stats.fm may also be included through its API or other available methods, as direct data exports are not officially supported.
-- Files are append-only: old entries are never modified.
+- Files are append-only: existing entries are never modified or removed.
-- Regular backups are automated via GitHub Actions.
+- Regular backups are automated using GitHub Actions.

 ---